Mulan (2020 film): Filming

 Principal photography began on August 13, 2018, at locations in New Zealand and China and wrapped on November 25, 2018.
-According to actress Gong Li, the film's production budget was $290–300 million due to the "massive and ...unprecedented scale" of the sets, although the actual figure was later reported to be $200 million.
+According to actress Gong Li, the film's production budget was $290–300 million due to the "massive and ... unprecedented scale" of the sets, although the actual figure was later reported to be $200 million.
 The budget makes Mulan the most expensive film ever directed by a woman.

 Post-production

-The visual effects are provided by Sony Pictures Imageworks, Weta Digital, Framestore, and Image Engine.
+The visual effects were provided by Sony Pictures Imageworks, Weta Digital, Framestore, and Image Engine.
 Seth Maury and Anders Langlands served as visual effects supervisors and Sean Andrew Faden served as production supervisor.

 Music

-Harry Gregson-Williams, who previously worked with Caro on The Zookeeper's Wife, composed the film's score with additional music by Tom Howe and Stephanie Economou.
-The remake does not feature any songs from the original film, and instead uses instrumental versions of the original film's songs.
-However, a recreation of the original song "Reflection" had two versions, with one featuring in the film as well as the film's end-credits, as confirmed by the original film's song-writer Matthew Wilder.
+Harry Gregson-Williams, who previously worked with Caro on The Zookeeper's Wife, composed the score with additional music by Tom Howe and Stephanie Economou.
+No songs from the original film were used in the remake, but Caro promised to "honour the music from the animation in a very significant way."
+Matthew Wilder, the writer of "Reflection", which was featured in the animated film, confirmed that the song "thematically plays a large part in the new movie throughout the score", and added that "there's a new version of 'Reflection'" as well.
+Christina Aguilera, who had recorded the rendition of "Reflection" used in the closing credits of original film, stated during a performance in The Xperience that she had recorded a new version, as well as other material, for the soundtrack of the remake.

-Christina Aguilera, who previously performed an end-credits version of "Reflection" for the original film, confirmed during a performance in The Xperience that she had recorded a new version of "Reflection," as well as new material for the remake's soundtrack.
-She also recorded an original single titled "Loyal Brave True".
-The song was written by Jamie Hartman, Harry Gregson-Williams, Rosi Golan and Billy Crabtree, and produced by Jamie Hartman.
-The song was also released in Spanish, as "El Mejor Guerrero."
-A Mandarin-version of the song, titled "自己" ("Zìjǐ"), performed by Yifei Liu was also featured in the soundtrack album.
+"Loyal Brave True", performed by Aguilera, written by Jamie Hartman, Harry Gregson-Williams, Rosi Golan and Billy Crabtree, and produced by Hartman, was released as a single from the soundtrack album.
+The song was also released in Spanish, as "El Mejor Guerrero".

 The soundtrack album was released by Walt Disney Records on September 4, 2020.
+A Mandarin version of "Reflections", titled "自己" (Zìjǐ) and performed by Liu, was also included on it.